dikortis/LetsTalkETC/Episodes/Episode_14.md

-you know wisdom of their CEO or whatever other grounds you know that this is the way Bitcoin should go and i think i think it's um yeah all right i think the whole thing is is that i'm actually bury i'm watching these debates very carefully myself because I think it's illustrative a lot of things but you
+you know wisdom of their CEO or whatever other grounds you know that this is the way Bitcoin should go and i think i think it's all right i think the whole thing is that i'm actually bury i'm watching these debates very carefully myself because I think it's illustrative a lot of things but you